Diocletianopolis (Thrace): History

-Archaeological discoveries show that the site was inhabited from 6,000 years BC probably due to the many hot mineral springs nearby.
-Later, a Thracian settlement developed there and in the 5th and 4th centuries BC it became a major market town trading with Greek cities on the northern Aegean as evidenced by the range of imported coins and pottery found.
+Archaeological discoveries show that the site was inhabited as early as 6,000 B.C., probably due to the many hot mineral springs nearby.
+Later, a Thracian settlement developed there, and in the 4th and 5th centuries B.C., it became a major market town trading with Greek cities on the northern Aegean, as evidenced by the range of imported coins and pottery found.

-In the 1st century AD Thrace was conquered by the Romans and the settlement eventually became a Roman city and one of the three most important towns in the province.
+In the 1st century A.D., Thrace was conquered by the Romans and the settlement eventually became a Roman city and one of the three most important towns in the province.
 It was first called Augusta.

-The region centred on the city was declared an imperial domain at least in 135–36 AD under Hadrian, from an inscription discovered.
+The region centred on the city was declared an imperial domain at least in 135–36 A.D. under Hadrian, from an inscription discovered.

 It was a famous resort indicated by the fact that emperor Septimius Severus visited the city.
-In 293, the Roman emperor Diocletian also came here undoubtedly attracted by the mineral springs and raised its official status as a city and renamed it.
+In 293, the Roman emperor Diocletian also came here, undoubtedly attracted by the mineral springs, and raised its official status as a city and renamed it.
 The city walls of 2.3 km total length were built in the early 4th century after the Gothic invasions.

-After the fall of the Moesian Limes, the city declined until at the end of 6th to beginning of the 7th century it was destroyed during invasions of Slavs and Pannonian Avars.
+After the fall of the Moesian Limes, the city declined until, between the end of 6th and beginning of the 7th centuries, it was destroyed during the Slavic migrations to the Balkans.